5th August 2018

 Yorkshire Sculpture Park - the only one of its kind

 The Yorkshire Sculpture Park is an international centre for modern and contemporary art featuring some of the world’s finest artists.
-Their work is displayed in displayed in the open-air and its four galleries.
+Their work is displayed in the open-air and its four galleries.
 This glorious park occupies the huge historic estate that once surrounded the beautiful Bretton Hall built in thePalladian style of architecture.

 The History of Bretton Hall